-Heart rate, also know as pulse rate, refers to the speed at which your heart is beating, or in other words, the number of heartbeats expressed as beats per minute (bpm).
-Your heart rate varies depending on your body’s physical needs at any given moment, and in response to other factors in your life.
+Heart rate, also known as pulse rate, refers to the number of heartbeats expressed per minute (bpm).
+Your heart rate varies depending on your body’s physical needs at any given moment, and in response to several other factors in your life.

-Your resting heart rate (RHR) is a simple, easy-to-measure indicator of your cardiovascular health.
+Calculating your resting heart rate (RHR) is a simple indicator of your cardiovascular health.
 A healthy heart that is in good shape doesn’t have to beat as often to pump blood to the body.
 A healthy heart is strong and more efficient, pumping more blood at a higher rate while efficiently circulating oxygen throughout your body.
-The calculation of your resting heart rate is crucial to understanding results you would receive from an activity monitor or heart rate chest strap.
-Be aware, however, that a RHR that is too low and is not a result of achieving a high level of fitness can mean that the heart’s natural pacemaker is not working correctly.
+Be aware, an RHR reading that is too low or too high may indicate an underlying health issue.

 How to Calculate Your Resting Heart Rate

-The resting heart rate chart (pulse rate chart) below shows the normal range for a RHR according to age or physical condition.
-Remember, many things can cause changes in your normal heart rate including your age, activity level, and the time of day.
+This resting heart rate chart shows the normal range for an RHR according to age and physical condition.
+Remember, many things can cause changes in your normal heart rate so take those factors into account.